Zebra: In-Context Generative Pretraining for Solving Parametric PDEs: Limitations

 \section{Limitations}

-The quality of the generated trajectories is limited by the decoder's ability to reconstruct details from the quantized latent space.
-While the reconstructions are excellent for many applications, we believe there is room for improvement.
-Future work could explore scaling the codebook size, as suggested by \cite{yu2023magvit} and \cite{mentzer2023finite}, to enhance the model’s reconstruction capabilities.
-Additionally, investigating approaches that avoid vector quantization \citep{li2024autoregressive} could offer even further improvements, provided that in-context learning capabilities are preserved.
-Lastly, our encoder and decoder are built using convolutional blocks, which restricts their use to regular domains.
-More flexible architectures, such as those proposed by \cite{serrano2024aroma}, could help extend the model to more complex and irregularly sampled systems.
+\paragraph{Reconstruction quality} The fidelity of the generated trajectories is constrained by the decoder’s ability to reconstruct fine details from the quantized latent space.
+While the reconstruction quality is sufficient for the applications considered in this study, it may be inadequate for systems characterized by high-frequency physical phenomena.
+To address this limitation, scaling the codebook size \citep{yu2023magvit, mentzer2023finite} or exploring alternatives to vector quantization \citep{li2024autoregressive} could improve reconstruction accuracy—provided that the model’s in-context learning capabilities are preserved.

+\paragraph{Irregular grids} Our current encoder and decoder rely on convolutional blocks, which limits the architecture to data defined on regular grids.
+Adopting more flexible encoding and decoding schemes—such as those proposed in \citet{serrano2024aroma}—could enable support for irregularly sampled inputs or more complex geometric domains.

+\paragraph{Data requirements} Our data scaling analysis indicates that the framework requires a large number of training trajectories to generalize effectively.
+As such, the current method is not well suited for data-scarce regimes and depends on significant diversity in the parameter space.
+A more thorough investigation is needed to determine the minimal level of parameter variability required to ensure generalization in or close to the training distribution of PDE parameters.

+\paragraph{Scalability and complexity} The transformer in our architecture applies causal attention across the full sequence—comprising the number of context examples $N$, time steps $T$, and spatial tokens per frame $h \times w$.
+Extending to 3D data with a third spatial dimension $d$ increases the complexity to $\mathcal{O}(NThwd)^2$.
+This quadratic growth can lead to prohibitively long sequences in higher-dimensional settings, and may necessitate architectural changes such as axial or factorized attention mechanisms.